mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # The product idea

-My idea was an offshoot from my website, [KetoHub](https://ketohub.io/), which allows users to search keto recipes by ingredient.

-To support this functionality, KetoHub simplifies ingredients when it executes a search.
-For example, an ingredient such as "½ cup mozzarella cheese, shredded" reduces to "mozzarella cheese."
-That way, if a user begins typing "cup..." they see matches for recipes related to "cupcakes" rather than every recipe that includes a "cup" of some ingredient.
+It came to me while staring at the ugliest code I had ever written.
+It was a maddening labyrinth of regular expressions &mdash; powerful instructions for text processing, famously onerous to maintain.
+The code was dedicated to a task I never realized could be so complicated: parsing recipe ingredients.

+{% include image.html file="regex.png" alt="Screenshot of regex implementation" fig_caption="Excerpt from my regular expression code" max_width="400px" class="img-border" img_link=true %}

+Given a string such as `"2 1/2 cups finely chopped red onions"`, the code had to determine the quantity, the units, the product, and the preparation instructions.

+{% include image.html file="parse-example.png" alt="Visualization of ingredient parse result" fig_caption="Breaking an ingredient into its component parts" max_width="700px" class="img-border" img_link=true %}

+The code came from a [recipe search tool](http://ketohub.io) I created last year.
+The site never caught on, but I occasionally worked on it for fun.
+But the fun ended any time I had to modify any of my regular expressions.

+They all were

-I initially solved this with regular expressions, but that quickly [grew unmanageable](/resurrecting-1/#what-business-was-it-of-mine).
-I knew machine learning could achieve better results, but it required a substantial up-front investment.
+Machine learning could achieve better results, but it required a substantial up-front investment.
+Was it worth it?

 {% assign fig_caption = "[Zestful](https://zestfuldata.com/), a recipe ingredient parsing service" | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="zestful-logo.png" alt="Zestful logo" fig_caption=fig_caption max_width="370px" class="align-right img-border" link_url="https://zestfuldata.com/" %}

-Maybe other developers struggled with the same problem.
-If I offered a service that solved this specific issue, ingredient parsing could be its own business.
+Ingredient parsing wasn't a big enough problem for my recipe search tool, but what if the parsing was the business?
+If I struggled with this problem, surely other developers did as well.
 Thus, the idea was born for [Zestful](https://zestfuldata.com/), my ingredient-parsing service.

+{% include image.html file="zestful-logo.png" alt="Zestful logo" fig_caption=fig_caption max_width="500px" class="img-border" link_url="https://zestfuldata.com/" %}

 # The MVP that wasn't

 In the lean startup world, people frequently talk about the "MVP," the minimum viable product.
 The MVP is the simplest version of an idea.
-You're supposed to build it as soon as possible, put it into potential customers' hands, and judge from their reaction whether your idea is viable.
+You're supposed to build it as soon as possible, put it into potential customers' hands, and judge from their reaction whether you're onto something.

 One of the most familiar stories of failure is of the founder so confident in their idea that they neglect to build an MVP and instead invest years into a full-fledged product that nobody wants.